farlee2121/ionide-and-vscode-solution-explorer/README.md

 # Ionide + vscode-solution-explorer

 [Ionide](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp) is a wonderful editor for F# and [vscode-solution-explorer](https://marketplace.visualstudio.com/items?itemName=fernandoescolar.vscode-solution-explorer) is a featureful tree view for .NET solutions and projects.
-This extension installs both with a bit of configuration.
+This extension installs both with a bit of configuration to turn off the default Ionide tree view.

 Yes, I know that Ionide includes a tree view for solutions and projects, but vscode-solution-explorer supports more features like
 - Listing all kinds of files (i.e. markdown, text, gitignore, notebooks, etc)